matrix-org/matrix.org/content/blog/2018/09/2018-09-03-matrix-spec-update-august-2018.md

 We'd like to thank everyone for your patience whilst we've been playing catch up on the spec, and hope you agree it's been worth the effort :)

-Matthew &amp; the core spec team.
+Matthew & the core spec team.